jaegertracing/documentation/content/docs/next-release/operator.md

 ### Prometheus

-Setting `spec.metricsStorage.type` to `prometheus` enables using Jaeger with PromQL-compatible storage implementations to query R.E.D metrics for the [Service Performance Monitoring](../spm) feature.
+Setting `spec.metricsStorage.type` to `prometheus` enables using Jaeger with PromQL-compatible storage implementations to **jaeger-query** R.E.D metrics for the [Service Performance Monitoring](../spm) feature.

 The following is an example of a Jaeger CR using the `allInOne` deployment strategy,